purarue/darker_errors/README.md

 In the case above, since `root` is `/var/www/html`, put the generated `502.html` file at `/var/www/html/502.html`.

-If you want to use this *only* with nginx, you could put the `error_html` folder in `/var/www/html`, and then map each error code to the HTML page, like:
+If you want to use this directly with `nginx`, you could put the `error_html` folder in `/var/www/html`, and then map each error code to the HTML page, like:

 ```
 error 401 = /error_html/401.html